-Don joined NEHGS Web team in 2016 to help manage the applications and processes that support NEHGS’s online database collections.
-He first got involved with genealogy while in college and spent many a day in NEHGS library tracing his ancestors through New England and New York.
+Don is the Associate Director, Database Search & Systems, at NEHGS.
+He first got involved with genealogy while in college and spent many a day in the NEHGS library tracing his ancestors through New England and New York.
 Don also did volunteer indexing work for the library before joining the staff in 2016.
 Previously, Don had a 30-year career in the software industry working in and leading engineering and product management teams focused on IT Management products.
 Don has a B.A. and M.B.A. from Boston University.

 View all posts by Don LeClair →